freespirit/Style-Transfer-Through-Back-Translation/README.md

 I was able to workaround those by:
   * setting up a python virtual environment
     ```
-    $ python3 -m virtualenv backtranslage_venv #create a virtualenv directory, called backtranslage_venv in the root of the project
+    $ python3 -m virtualenv backtranslate_venv #create a virtualenv directory, called backtranslate_venv in the root of the project
     $ source backtranslate_venv/bin/activate # activate the virutalenv
     $ pip install torch==0.3.1 # install Torch dependencies in the virtualenv
     $ pip install torchvision==0.1.6